dmarx/ai-themed-card-game/README.md

 * Capital
   * can be exchanged for other resources
   * can be used to purchase outputs or effects from hosted models
+* energy
+  * compute has an associated energy cost whcih needs to be paid down in capital to utilize compute
+  * could alternatively structure this such that compute is all "cloud compute" and incurs a capital cost to be "rented"
 * Compute
   * capital can be exchanged for compute
 * Data